 8045 E Chapman Ave, Orange, CA 92869

-WHO: More than 400 local high school students and teachers
+WHO: Nearly 500 local high school and college students

-Tiffany Rodriguez, Ph.D. - “Skills Needed to Become a Successful Special Educator”
+Tiffany Leger-Rodriguez: “Skills Needed to Become a Successful Special Educator”

-Coordinated by Project Tomorrow and in partnership with Orange County Teacher Pathway Partnership, the conference is sponsored by the California Department of Education and Orange County Department of Education.
+The conference is sponsored by the Orange County Department of Education.

 About Educators Rising California